NilAtabey/Deloosional/README.md

 # Deloosional

 A detective-themed investigation board application that transforms studying into an interactive investigation.
-No frameworks, no backend, no dependencies beyond the browser—just pure client-side code solving the case of ineffective note-taking.
+No frameworks, no backend, no dependencies beyond the browser-just pure client-side code solving the case of ineffective note-taking.

 ![Homepage](app-screenshots/image0.png)